 Geofencing and other emerging digital technologies derive from microtargeting marketing initiatives that use consumer and other demographic data to identify the interests of specific voters or very small groups of like-minded individuals to influence their thoughts or actions.

-In fact the “arcane universe” he’s talking about is just the direct marketing playbook, which was born offline as the junk mail business.
-In that business, tracking individuals and bothering them personally is a fine and fully rationalized thing.
+In fact the “arcane universe” he’s talking about is the direct marketing playbook, which was born offline as the junk mail business.
+In that business, tracking individuals and bothering them personally is a fine and fully rationalized practice.
 And let’s face it: political campaigning has always wanted to get personal.
 It’s why we have mass mailings, mass callings, mass textings and the rest of it—all to personal addresses, numbers and faces.

 Coincidence: I just got this:

 There is nothing new here other than (at the moment) the Trump team doing it better than any Democrat.
 (Except maybe Bernie.)
 Obama’s team was better at it in ’08 and ’12.
 Trump’s was better at it in ’16 and is better again in ’20.*